vision4j/vision4j-collection/README.md

 <dependency>
     <groupId>com.vision4j</groupId>
     <artifactId>grpc-classifier</artifactId>
-    <version>1.0.0</version>
+    <version>1.2.0</version>
 </dependency>
 ```

 This implementation requires a GRPC server running with the classifier.
 You can use any C++, Python or Lua model.
-By default, it communicates over localhost and is usually faster than the corresponding DeepLearning4j implementation.
+By default, it communicates over localhost on port 50051 and is usually faster than the corresponding DeepLearning4j implementation.
 You can read more about GRPC [here](https://grpc.io/).
 For example, one possible implementation for GPU would be: